skip to content

 • orders that require a vulnerable person to undergo an assessment or examination.

-Consent of the vulnerable adult
+Consent of the relevant adult

 Safeguarding Plans

-In conjunction with the vulnerable adult, and with their wishes and preferences kept in mind, a safeguarding plan may be developed which will outline the suggested actions and supports taken to respond to the abuse of the vulnerable adult.
+In conjunction with the relevant adult, and with their wishes and preferences kept in mind, a safeguarding plan may be developed which will outline the suggested actions and supports taken to respond to the abuse of the vulnerable adult.

 A safeguarding plan can include:

-[See South Australian Adult Safeguarding Unit Code of Practice (June 2023) (PDF 193KB) page 29].
+[See South Australian Adult Safeguarding Unit Code of Practice (July 2026) (PDF download, 2.9MB) page 30].

 Complaints